biocore/songbird/README.md

 1. `differentials.qza`: This is analagous to the `differentials.tsv` file described above.
 This is represented as a QIIME 2 `FeatureData[Differential]` artifact, so you can directly load it into QIIME 2 plugins that accept differentials like [Qurro](https://github.com/biocore/qurro).

 2. `regression-stats.qza`: This artifact contains information about how Songbird's model fitting went.
 You can visualize this using `qiime songbird summarize-single`, and if you have multiple Songbird runs on the same dataset you can visualize two artifacts of this type by using `qiime songbird summarize-paired`.
-A description of how to interpret these graphs is contained in <a href="#interpreting-model-fitting">this section</a>.
+See <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand the resulting visualization.

 3. `regression-biplot.qza`: This is a biplot.
 It's a bit unconventionally structured, in that points in the biplot correspond to features and arrows in the biplot correspond to covariates.
 We'll show how to visualize this later in this FAQ section.